ChristianFJung/Node-Pro/content/week2/hw2.md

 ## Deliverables

-1. Save a link to an article that you've found on hacker news that interests you.
+1. Share a link in the slack channel  to an article that you've found on hacker news that interests you.
 2. Reply to a  cool data related tweet and tag me [@ChristianFJung](https://twitter.com/christianfjung).